 Sales Leader versus Sales Manager: Communication

 The sales leader relentlessly communicates with their team because they recognize that communication enables leadership.
 Sales leaders continually communicate their vision, their priorities, and what must be done to produce the results the team needs achieve.
-One sign of a great sales leader is that everyone on their team can recite their priorities.
+One sign of a great sales leaders is that everyone on their team can recite their priorities.
 Even though it need not be said, the leader continues to remind their team about their priorities, relentlessly communicating what’s important.

 A sales manager communicates with their team by sharing messages from the executives upstairs.
 Lacking a vision and their own priorities, they undershoot the mark for communicating with their team.
 When the sales manager communicates, it’s often a transactional communication, one that carries little information of priorities.
 Because the sales manager’s communication has no soul, neither does their team.